senseexcel/senseexcel/install_guide.md

 ### 1.2 Disclaimer

-This document will cover how to get Sense Excel up and running on your system, what to expect and how it can be used.
-This document was written in order to provide quick answers to the most pressing questions and as such will be updated as often as possible.
-Please keep in mind that not all options or possibilities of Sense Excel are mentioned within this document.
+This document will cover how to get Sense Excel up and running on your system, what to expect and ways the product can be used.
+This document is written to provide quick answers and will be continuously updated.
+Not all options or possibilities of Sense Excel are covered within the scope of this document but will be complimented by best practices and use cases documented elsewhere in this repository.

  AKQUINET SENSE EXCEL LICENSE AGREEMENT

-IMPORTANT: BY ACCEPTING, DOWNLOADING OR USING THIS SOFTWARE, YOU ACCEPT AND AGREE TO THE TERMS OF THIS AKQUINET SENSE EXCEL LICENSE AGREEMENT (“DLA”) AS MAY BE UPDATED FROM
-TIME TO TIME AND PUBLISHED AT WWW.AKQUINET.COM.
+IMPORTANT: BY ACCEPTING, DOWNLOADING OR USING THIS SOFTWARE, YOU ACCEPT AND AGREE TO THE TERMS OF THIS AKQUINET SENSE EXCEL LICENSE AGREEMENT (“DLA”) AS MAY BE UPDATED FROM TIME TO TIME AND PUBLISHED AT WWW.AKQUINET.COM.
 BY ACCEPTING THESE TERMS, OR USING THE SOFTWARE AS AN EMPLOYEE, CONTRACTOR OR AGENT ON BEHALF OF A CORPORATE OR OTHER ENTITY, YOU (“USER”) REPRESENT AND WARRANT THAT YOU HAVE AUTHORITY TO BIND SUCH ENTITY TO THESE TERMS.
 DIRECT COMPETITORS AND THEIR EMPLOYEES AND AGENTS MAY NOT ACCESS THE SOFTWARE
 WITHOUT PRIOR WRITTEN CONSENT OF AKQUINET.
-THE SOFTWARE MAY NOT BE USED FOR PURPOSES OF BENCHMARKING, COLLECTING AND PUBLISHING SOFTWARE PERFORMANCE DATA OR ANALYSIS, OR
-ANY OTHER COMPETITIVE PURPOSES.
+THE SOFTWARE MAY NOT BE USED FOR PURPOSES OF BENCHMARKING, COLLECTING AND PUBLISHING SOFTWARE PERFORMANCE DATA OR ANALYSIS, OR ANY OTHER COMPETITIVE PURPOSES.

 NOTICE: THE SOFTWARE CONTAINS FUNCTIONALITY INTENDED TO LIMIT THE DURATION OF ITS USE AND IS INTENDED TO COLLECT CERTAIN USAGE METRICS.
 THE INSTALLATION OF THIS SOFTWARE WILL INSTALL FILES NECESSARY TO OPERATE THE SOFTWARE ONTO THE USER’S COMPUTER AND OTHER SYSTEM FILES MAY BE INSTALLED OR UPDATED.
 AS WITH ALL INSTALLATIONS, BACK UP OF THE USER’S HARD DRIVE IS RECOMMENDED BEFORE INSTALLING THE SOFTWARE.